The Paper Chase (TV series)

-The Paper Chase is a 1978 American drama television series based on the 1971 novel of the same name by John Jay Osborn Jr., and a 1973 film adaptation.
+The Paper Chase is a 1978 American drama television series based on the 1971 novel of the same title by John Jay Osborn Jr., and a 1973 film adaptation.
 It follows the lives of law student James T. Hart and his classmates at an unnamed law school, modeled on Harvard Law School.

 Plot overview

 Season 1

 James T. Hart is a law student from rural Minnesota who enters the intensely competitive environment of a prestigious law school specifically to study with Professor Charles W. Kingsfield, the world's leading authority on contract law.
 Kingsfield inspires both awe and fear in his students in his unremitting determination to prepare them for the practice of law.

 To cope with the heavy workload, Hart joins a study group organized by Franklin Ford III.
 Ford is under immense pressure to succeed.
 His family has produced an unbroken string of outstanding lawyers going back generations, culminating in his demanding father, the senior partner in a very prestigious Wall Street law firm.
 The study group includes smooth woman-chaser Thomas Craig Anderson, slob Willis Bell, idealistic activist Elizabeth Logan, and struggling Jonathan Brooks, who is married to Asheley.
 Brooks drops out after he voluntarily confesses to cheating.

 Hart works part-time at Ernie's Tavern to help pay his way through school.
 In the pilot, a waitress (Marilu Henner) shows him the ropes.

 There was a four-year hiatus between the end of the first season and the start of the second.